 CADC was also successful in having Fifth Avenue rerouted and lobbied for a new exit of Interstate 81 in the northern part of Chambersburg.
 Opponents held up the project for many years, but after meeting environmental and other standards, the exit was approved.
 The transportation infrastructure that CADC supported was built, including Exit 17 of Interstate 81.
 In just a few years, literally hundreds of thousands of retail space has opened, providing a real spark to the local economy.
 New stores, restaurants and other businesses are open for business in northern Chambersburg.

-This new medium manufacturing business park with 1 and 1.5-acre lots is between Progress Road and Hollywell Avenue in Chambersburg.
-Five lots are development ready and priced at $65,000 an acre and $80,000 an acre.
+This is a medium manufacturing business park between Progress Road and Hollywell Avenue in Chambersburg.

 CADC’s older industrial park is home to about 20 businesses.
 This park provides more than 300 jobs in southern Chambersburg.

 In 1960, community businessmen and leaders recognized Chambersburg’s valuable resources and location and undertook a capital campaign to fund a not-for-profit industrial development corporation.
 The business leaders raised $375,000 and organized the Chambersburg Area Development Corporation.
 Since 1960, CADC has continued to build upon the successes of its initial efforts.

 CADC won the Pennsylvania Economic Development Association’s 2007 Small Economic Development Agency Award in October 2008 in recognition of its many accomplishments.
 CADC received the award in recognition of its success in job creation and retention, its workforce development initiatives, its four business and commercial parks, its support of downtown revitalization, its civic contributions, its leadership and public/private partnerships.